 “Of course,” Regina answered casually.
-“It would be the height of hubris to think that there is only one species in the universe that the Creator has made.
+“It would be the height of hubris to think that there are only one species in the universe that the Creator has made.
 There are many, many other races out there.”
 She reached into her pocket and brought out a device.
-She laid it on the table and with a touch of a button a hologram leapt into being above it.
+She laid it on the table and with a touch of a button, a hologram leaped into being above it.
 The Milky Way Galaxy almost filled the entire room as the Zaltaen ambassador manipulated the controls.
 It was a much smaller holographic device than any human one.
-Regina pointed out a spiral arm of the galaxy and an area which extended a bit inwards toward the galactic core.
+Regina pointed out a spiral arm of the galaxy and an area that extended a bit inwards toward the galactic core.
 In the areas she was pointing to, bright blue dots appeared.
 “This is Human Space as I’m sure you’re aware of from your own star charts.
 Some of these star systems are of course uninhabited but they’re still a part of Human Space.”

-With a few more touches of the buttons a set of bright green dots appeared further out into the galaxy, stretching to the galactic northwest along the rim and in deeper toward the core.
+With a few more touches of the buttons, a set of bright green dots appeared further out into the galaxy, stretching to the galactic northwest along the rim and in deeper toward the core.
 “This is Zaltaen Space along with that of our allies.
 As you can see we control an area much bigger than your own.”
 One dot was brighter than all the others and she pointed to it.
 “This is the Zalta System, about one light century from the Sol System.
-With our hyper drives we’re able to transit from Zalta to Sol in about three of your weeks.”
+With our hyperdrives, we’re able to transit from Zalta to Sol in about three of your weeks.”

 She reached out again to touch the dot that indicated the Zalta System and in much the same way human holographic systems worked it brought up an inset window to display more details about the system.
 A bright F6 star was orbited by seven planets and two large asteroid belts.
 Regina indicated two planets in the system, both directly across from one another separated by the star.
 “We’re still not exactly sure how our star system formed in the way it is but Zalta Four can actually be thought of as two planets.
-Zalta IV-A is our home world and the capital world of the United Kingdom of Zalta.
+Zalta IV-A is our homeworld and the capital world of the United Kingdom of Zalta.”

 “Zalta IV-B wasn’t discovered by our people until we achieved space flight because all year round one cannot observe the one planet from the other.
-The two planets have a strange orbital pattern that keeps the two in an almost perfect one-hundred-eighty degree line with each other around the star.
-Zalta IV-B is actually half a light minute closer to the star and has more water on it.
-The much more favorable climate there actually turned the planet into a resort world that was at first only for the rich and powerful but has since been opened to all.
+The two planets have a strange orbital pattern that keeps the two in an almost perfect one-hundred-eighty-degree line with each other around the star.
+Zalta IV-B is half a light minute closer to the star and has more water on it.
+The much more favorable climate there turned the planet into a resort world that was at first only for the rich and powerful but has since been opened to all.
 The royal family maintains a large palace there as a ‘summer home,’” Regina ended that with a chuckle as well.

 She reached back up into the hologram to touch the inset window to close it.
 “I’ll get back to that later but for now it goes without saying that the Zalta System is the most heavily fortified system in our kingdom and has the largest shipyards for the Royal Zaltaen Navy.
 What I really want to show you is this,” she reached across the hologram to where many more stars glowed a bright angry red color.
-Those stars were to the galactic northeast of Human Space although Zaltaen Space did come between them except for about three or four that edged close to humanity’s holdings.
-The three or four edging toward Human Space actually alternated between red and green to indicate that those systems were being fought over.
+Those stars were to the galactic northeast of Human Space although Zaltaen Space did come between them except for about three or four that edged close to Humanity’s holdings.
+The three or four edging toward Human Space alternated between red and green to indicate that those systems were being fought over.

-“This Mr. President and officers here, is Vonosh Space.
+“This Mr. President and officers, here is Vonosh Space.
 The Vonosh are our mortal enemies and as you can see for yourselves they occupy a much larger section of space than we do.
 They’re more numerous than us but we’ve held our own against them through a technological edge.”
 A few touches of buttons and the hologram of the galaxy disappeared to be replaced by two humanoid figures, one male and one female.
 They were feline in appearance, almost like lions or tigers that stood upright on their hind legs.
 They looked particularly vicious with their fangs and claws and what appeared to be battle armor on them.

 “The empress isn’t the commander-in-chief of her military except under certain circumstances, as strange as that sounds.
-We don’t pretend to understand their political setup but their armed forces are under the command of what they call a Warchief of the Vonosh.
+We don’t pretend to understand their political setup, but their armed forces are under the command of what they call a Warchief of the Vonosh.
 He or she, we don’t have much intelligence on the current warchief, is appointed by the empress and approved of by their Council of Warlords.
-In turn there is also a Council of Chieftains and both councils advise the empress.
-The councils use a form of democracy for internal matters of state but they aren’t democratically elected by the Vonosh people.
-The title of chieftain is hereditary and the House of Warlords consists only of the highest ranking warlords from every clan.”
+In turn, there is also a Council of Chieftains and both councils advise the empress.
+The councils use a form of democracy for internal matters of state, but they aren’t democratically elected by the Vonosh people.
+The title of chieftain is hereditary, and the House of Warlords consists only of the highest-ranking warlords from every clan.”

 “We’ve been at war with the Vonosh for a little over two hundred of our years.”

 Adams paused for a moment to think.
-“What may I ask makes these… aliens so dangerous?
+“What may I ask makes these aliens so dangerous?
 If you’re technologically superior to them, what has prevented you from making quick work of them?
 I imagine that if you have such technology you could wipe them out.”

 “Alright, what about simply bringing all of your ships to bear and go on a full-on attack run?”

-All of the president’s advisors looked around the room worriedly; the president looked to them as well, trying to project a calm that he didn’t really feel.
+All the president’s advisors looked around the room worriedly; the president looked to them as well, trying to project a calm that he didn’t really feel.
 Here was a race that was obviously superior to the Vonosh on a technological level and they got their asses handed to them.
 How?
 Numbers alone shouldn’t be able to win.